yuloh/blog/content/posts/passport-guide-auth-server.md

 ## Introduction

-The Laravel framework makes authentication and authorization simple.
-If you're building an API you will probably need to support [OAuth](https://en.wikipedia.org/wiki/OAuth).
-The OAuth protocol is incredibly complicated but Laravel makes this pretty simple too.
-The official package [Laravel Passport](https://laravel.com/docs/7.x/passport) provides a full standards compliant OAuth 2.0 server implementation.

-That being said, there's still a lot of confusion around Passport.
-It's not immediately obvious which grant you should use, how to store the access token, how to refresh expired tokens, or if you should even use Passport.

-This is the first of a multi-part blog series about Passport.
+This is the first of a multi-part blog series about [Laravel Passport](https://laravel.com/docs/7.x/passport).
 We're going to build an authorization server and a few of the popular client types most servers will need to support.
-Along the way I'll explain best practices and provide guidance around the security decisions you will have to make.
+Along the way I'll explain best practices and provide guidance around the security decisions you have to make.

 In part I we will build the Passport Authorization server.
 The Authorization server hosts your login page, password reset page, and any other authentication pages.
 Typically it will also host the API that's being protected.